node-saml/node-saml/README.md

 - `audience`: expected saml response Audience (if not provided, Audience won't be verified)
 - `cert`: the IDP's public signing certificate used to validate the signatures of the incoming SAML Responses, see [Security and signatures](#security-and-signatures)
 - `privateKey`: see [Security and signatures](#security-and-signatures).
+- `signingCert`: the service provider's public signing certificate used to embed in AuthnRequest in order for the IDP to validate the signatures of the incoming SAML Request, see [Security and signatures](#security-and-signatures)
 - `decryptionPvk`: optional private key that will be used to attempt to decrypt any encrypted assertions that are received
 - `signatureAlgorithm`: optionally set the signature algorithm for signing requests, valid values are 'sha1' (default), 'sha256', or 'sha512'
 - `digestAlgorithm`: optionally set the digest algorithm used to provide a digest for the signed data object, valid values are 'sha1' (default), 'sha256', or 'sha512'